bocadilloproject/bocadillo/docs/guides/http/routing.md

 ## Route parameters

 Route parameters allows a single URL pattern to match a variety of URLs.
-Their syntax is inspired by F-strings and is powered by [parse].
+Their syntax is inspired by F-strings and is powered by [parse](https://pypi.org/project/parse/).

 ### Basic usage